IanDxSSXX/ReNest/README.md

 ## 📦 Install
 `npm install @iandx/reactui`
-## ❓ What brings ReactUI?
+## ❓ What brings RUI?
 * React is a great framework, and function hooks make it even more elegant.
   But not HTML or CSS!
 It's 2022!
 React uses jsx to replace the ugly HTML and CSS, but......
   What the difference between JSX and HTML!
 Why can't we code modern?

 * That was what in my mind when I first used SwiftUI back in 2019.
 Though it was(and is still) just a toy and though I've heard its idea was exactly from React, still, it's modern and elegant.
   So why don't we take a little bit back to React?
-Here comes ReactUI...
+Here comes RUI...

 * Here is an example to create a list of buttons using jsx and reactui